Skip to content

 critical

-critical(message: str, err: Exception, **kwargs) -> None
+critical(message: str, err: Exception, **kwargs: object) -> None

 Log a message with severity level CRITICAL.